lantelyes/uploadr/README.md

 In order to make Uploadr a production ready application the following steps would need to be completed:

-* User data would be encrypted and stored in a database rather than the code itself
+* User data and API key would be encrypted and stored in a database rather than the code itself
 * Unit tests would be written to test application functionality
 * A Continuous Integration system would need to be implemented
 * The client and backend would ideally be split into their own repositories and ran independently from each other